Italian Hot Chocolate (Thick and Rich!)

 This post may contain affiliate links.
 Please read my disclosure policy.

 This recipe makes thick, rich Italian-style hot chocolate, a luscious cold-weather treat (it’s almost like a dessert).
-It’s so easy to make and absolutely one of our all-time favorite chocolate recipes.
+It’s so easy to make and absolutely one of my all-time favorite treats when it’s cold outside!
 Serve it in small cups with softly whipped cream for a decadent treat.

 Do you want to up your hot chocolate game?
 This Italian-style hot chocolate recipe makes an insanely thick and rich drink.
 It’s an indulgent pleasure to drink this stuff out of a mug (or eat straight with a spoon).